My-Finance-Report/yearly_report/README.md

   * Sort of exists but we need a way to actually charge people

 * **Plaid**
-  * Prune the logs table of sync events (over 2mm events already, some sort of lifecycle)
 * Have a way to activate / deactivate accounts from the accounts page

 * **Notifications**
   * Allow user to 'restore default notifications' and delete the defaults
     * The user can delete those, edit etc, and be able to reseed again if they want ( /notifications on app)
   * Emails only configured to send to me -- update to send to everyone
+  * condition editors are not working
   * Maybe build an in-app view of notifications (there is already an effect_type for this (see models/effect.py) along with emails)

 * **Accounts View**
+  * probably only show this if the user has plaid accounts synced
   * No code improvements: add / remove widgets and have the ability to reseed the page to defaults (see /seed/accounts_page.py)
   * Weird initial loading state
+  * group by selector default is wrong / out of line with the chart
+  * date of transaction is not clean
   * Some mobile treatment
   * Some of the queries are quite slow
     * Maybe be able to batch the initial load